kafkiansky/discovery/README.md

 ## Composer loader

 By default, the `ComposerClassmapClassLoader` search the `autoload_classmap.php` in `vendor/composer/autoload_classmap.php` path and require it.
-If you want pass your own classmap loader, overload the default loader using `withLoader` method:
+If you want pass your own classmap loader, overload the default loader using `withClassMapLoader` method:

 ```php
 <?php